How to Leverage These 8 Website Elements to Subconsciously Influence Visitors

 What are you offering in exchange for someone’s email address?
 Your offer can make or break your number of signups.

 Most people won’t sign up for an email newsletter unless you present them with an irresistible offer.
+That offer is called a lead magnet.

 Your headline will also directly influence how many signups you receive.
 Regardless of how amazing your offer is, you need to communicate that to your visitors.
 For instance, using the headline “sign up for our free newsletter” is boring.
 Instead, use a compelling headline to market your irresistible lead magnet.